Looking for more energy data? Check it out at ned.nl

 Availability of data

-Together with partners, such as Entrance and NetAnders, we have developed a model for Energieopwek.nl that can display sustainable energy generation up to a 10-minute timeframe.
+Together with partners, such as Entrance and NED, we have developed a model for Energieopwek.nl that can display sustainable energy generation up to a 10-minute timeframe.
 This data is also available via an API.
 An API is an Application Programming Interface and allows different systems to communicate with each other.
-NetAnders offers this service.
-You can contact NetAnders by sending an e-mail to info@netanders.nl.
+NED offers this service.
+You can contact NED by sending an e-mail to contact@ned.nl.

 This website may be used for private and non-commercial purposes, such as viewing the website, conducting research, and for media articles.
 The use of automated systems or software to extract data from this website (‘scraping’) is prohibited.
 If you are interested in the data, please contact contact@ned.nl.
 Reuse of the contents of this website is only allowed for non-commercial purposes, such as in conducting research, press publications, and in support of scientific publications.
 It you use the data, it would be highly appreciated if you mention Energieopwek.nl as the source.